Magdalene laundries in Ireland

 The Magdalene laundries in Ireland, also known as Magdalene asylums, were institutions usually run by Roman Catholic orders, which operated from the 18th to the late 20th century.
 They were run ostensibly to house "fallen women", an estimated 30,000 of whom were confined in these institutions in Ireland.
+They functioned as penitentiary workhouses in which women did laundry for income for the religious orders who ran them.

 In 1993, unmarked graves of 155 women were uncovered in the convent grounds of one of the laundries.
 This led to media revelations about the operations of the secretive institutions.
 A formal state apology was issued in 2014, and a compensation scheme for survivors was set up by the Irish Government, which by 2022 and after an extension of the scheme had paid out €32.8 million to 814 survivors.
 The religious orders which operated the laundries have rejected appeals, including from victims and Ireland's Justice Minister, to contribute financially to this programme.

 History

 The Dublin Magdalen Asylum, sometimes called the Magdalen Asylum for Penitent Females, at 8 Lower Leeson Street was the first such institution in Ireland.
 It was run by the Church of Ireland and accepted only Protestant women.
 It was founded in 1765 by Lady Arabella Denny.

 In 1959 it moved to Eglinton Road, Donnybrook and in 1980 changed its name to Denny House.
 It closed in 1994 and was "Ireland's longest serving Mother and Baby Home."

 Ireland's Catholic-run Magdalene asylums survived the longest, through to 1996.
 Ireland's Magdalene laundries were quietly supported by the state, and operated by religious communities for more than two hundred years.
 On laundries, James Smith asserts that the "Irish variety took on a distinct character".
 Inmates were required to work, primarily in laundries, since the facilities were self-supporting.
 Andrea Parrot and Nina Cummings wrote, "The cost of violence, oppression, and brutalization of women is enormous" and in their struggle to survive, the inmates suffered not only physically, but spiritually and emotionally.

 In Belfast the Church of Ireland-run Ulster Magdalene Asylum was founded in 1839 on Donegall Pass, and closed in 1916.
 Similar institutions were run in Belfast by Catholics on Ormeau Road, and by Presbyterians on Whitehall Parade.